ProjectKorra/ProjectKorra/README.md

 - Added a cooldown command to view/set/reset cooldowns for a player
 - Made the config generate blocks based on the current server version
 - Better supports 1.16
+- The [ProjectKorra] prefix in front of commands is completely configurable
 - Removed autoannouncer

 ### Fixes